 eBook

-See why IT portfolio management matters by the numbers
+See why strategic portfolio management matters by the numbers

-Knowing the value of IT portfolio management is one thing; quantifying the value is another.
+Knowing the value of strategic portfolio management is one thing; quantifying the value is another.
 See how ITPM delivers benefits for IT, business and finance—and learn which metrics to trust.

 White paper